 The Japanese ryokan originated in the Nara Period (710-784) with ‘fuseya,’ rest houses established by Buddhist monks to aid travelers.
 Over time, these evolved into various lodgings like ‘shukubō‘ (temple lodgings) and ‘hatago‘ inns, which catered to merchants and travelers during the Edo Period (1603 to 1868), forming the basis of modern ryokans.

 In the Meiji Era (1868 to 1912), the spread of railways led to the growth of ryokans near stations and tourist spots.
-Post-war economic growth further expanded their presence, and today, ryokans remain popular, offering a blend of traditional Japanese hospitality and modern comforts to both locals and international visitors.
+Post-war economic growth further expanded their presence, and today, ryokans remain popular, offering a perfect mix of traditional Japanese hospitality and modern comforts to both locals and international visitors.

 Entrance to a ryokan in Osaka, Japan